sage-code/maj/verbs.md

 joku => joku'ra

-* tu habu'so de me  = You have spoken about me
-* tu seru'oa joku'ra de zu  = You are played by him
+* tu seru'pa la joku'ra de zu  = You have been played by him

-* la pala se joku'ra = The boll was played
+* la pala se joku'pa = The boll was played

 **lo = ul**